supershortjane/Linebot-using-Flask-and-sqlite3-practice/README.md

 # 2.Hands-on practice:create a line bot that reply different types of messages
 ### Introduction
-In this practice, I want to create a line bot that reponse with different kind of messages, such as image, sticker, and location.
+In this practice, I create a line bot that reponse with different kind of messages, such as image, sticker, and location.
 ### Demo
 You could run hands-on practice2.py to see the demo.
 Before you run the code, replace line_bot_api, handler and port number as yours.